 Evidenced Based Rehab

 What is evidence based rehab?
 Evidenced based rehab is applying and translating research findings in our patient care practices and decision making.
 Evidence based rehab also involves integrating the best available evidence with clinical knowledge and expertise, while considering patient outcomes are more likely to be achieved.
 Evidence based rehab means abandoning outdated care delivery practices and choosing effective, scientifically validated methods to meet individual patients’ needs.
 Duke University Medical Center defines evidence based practice as the integration of clinical expertise, patient values, and the best research evidence into the decision-making process for patient care.
 Why is evidence based rehab important?
 Evidence based rehab is important because it aims to provide the most effective care that is available with the aim of improving patient outcomes.
 Patients expect to receive the most effective care based on the most available evidence.
+Evidence based rehab is an important part of addiction treatment

 Goal of Evidence Based Rehab